munjoonteo/website/README.md

 # Website

-This repo is for my personal website which can be found [here](https://munjoonteo.netlify.app/).
+My personal website.
+It is hosted on Netlify and can be found [here](https://munjoonteo.netlify.app/).

 It is written using the Gatsby framework for React and uses CSS modules.
-It is hosted on Netlify.
+The mail client I used was Nodemailer.